michalkonecny/aern2/aern2-fnreps/README.md

 is given by a pair of Fun representations: one for
 ![](http://latex.codecogs.com/gif.latex?f)
-and one for its derivative
+and one for its weak (interval) derivative
 ![](http://latex.codecogs.com/gif.latex?f').
-This representation is currently used for integration with an adaptive interval trapezoidal quadrature.
+This representation facilitates a trapezoidal interval quadrature.

 ### Poly